Skip to main content

 EU programmes

-Luxembourg participates in the European Solidarity Corps, an initiative of the European Union designed for young people between 17 and 30 years of age.
+Luxembourg participates in the European Solidarity Corps (ESC), an initiative of the European Union designed for young people between 17 and 30 years of age.
 The initiative supports participants to carry out volunteering activities, traineeships and jobs in their own country or abroad.
 It aims at strengthening cohesion, solidarity, democracy and citizenship in Europe, while also responding to societal challenges and strengthening communities, with particular effort to promote social inclusion.
-Luxembourg also participates in the EU Aid Volunteers programme.
-By this programme, young people can become volunteers in humanitarian projects worldwide, showing solidarity with people in need of assistance.
+Luxembourg has also been participating in the EU Aid Volunteers programme, by which young people can become volunteers in humanitarian projects worldwide, showing solidarity with people in need of assistance.

 Other programmes